“Details are the difference between good stuff and great stuff.”—Stephen Brewster

 Simple ways to include the kettlebell windmill:

-- Simply add one to two sets of 3-5 reps each side after your get-ups.
-You are doing your get-ups aren’t you?
+- Simply add one to two sets of 3-5 reps on each side after your get-ups.
+You are doing your get-ups, aren’t you?

 - Finish your practice session with one to two sets of 3-5 reps of kettlebell windmill on each side as a good loaded stretch and unwinding drill.